-The illustrations show how to connect one or two optional UPS units to the ztC Edge system.
+The illustrations show how to connect one or two optional UPS units to an ztC Edge system licensed for two nodes.

 Note: Stratus recommends that you use two UPS units connected to separate and independent power sources.
 With two power sources, the system continues to receive power in the event that one power source fails.